Allensford: Attractions

 It has a dedicated campsite.
 The adjacent woodland forms the Allensford Woods Local Nature Reserve, covering 17.5 ha.
 A path to the east of the campsite takes you along the Derwent, before veering sharply up hill and joining the Derwent Walk just below Consett.

+The Derwent Manor Boutique Hotel is half a mile away off a side ride turning north off the A68 and is well situated for access to the North Pennines and the nearby Derwent Reservoir and Derwent Gorge areas.

 There are two small waterfalls to the west of Allensford on streams running south-to-north into the River Derwent.
 About 400m to the west on Allensford along a public footpath is Wharnley Burn Waterfall on the Wharnley or Watergate Burn, pictured in this article.
 The footpath crosses a small bridge below the waterfall and continues south west into woodlands and eventually to farmland below Castleside.

-About 1 km or 0.6 miles west of Allensford is Ravens' Crag Waterfall on a smaller stream crossing over a steep cliff.
+About 1 km or 0.6 miles west of Allensford is Ravens' Crag Linn Waterfall on a smaller stream crossing over a steep cliff.
 This is accessed with difficulty through thick woodland off a spur path from the above mention Wharnley Burn footpath and anyone accessing it should be aware there is a steep drop at Ravens' Crag Waterfall itself - proceed only with great caution.

+A walkable path, tarmaced for most of its length, heads south west from Mosswood and leads to Derwent Gorge where the River Derwent flows through a steeply wooded valley.
+The path continues as a footpath only over the River Derwent on a bridge, connecting after a steep climb to a minor road leading to Castleside and Healyfield to the south east and Muggleswick to the north.
+To the east this road drops sharply back into the southern part of the gorge and reaches the confluence of the Hedleyhope Burn and Hisehope Burn with an old lime kiln and two bridges marking the confluence.
+Both burns or rivers have small waterfalls on them.
+The former waterfall, Hedleyhope Linn Waterfall, is reachable via a muddy footpath quarter of a mile (400 metres) to the south starting between the two bridges.
+Accessing the latter waterfall, Hisehope Linn Waterfall in a very steep gorge to the west, is not recommended.

-A footpath to the east along the River Derwent on the north side of Allensford Bridge leads to Shotley Grove where there is a wier and fish pass on the Derwent and then two bridges crossing north to south over the Derwent.
+A footpath to the east along the River Derwent from just north of the houses on the north side of Allensford Bridge leads east to Shotley Grove.
+After crossing Wallishwalls Burn where there is a further very small double-waterfall, there is a weir and fish pass after 2 miles (3.2 km) on the Derwent and then two bridges crossing north to south over the Derwent.
 Shotley Bridge is reached after following this route for 3 miles or 5 kilometres.